mediagis/nominatim-docker/4.3/example.md

   #Sets the used threads at the import (default 16)
   -e THREADS=10 \

   #Sets the Docker tmpfs.
 Highly recommended for bigger imports like Europe.
-At least 1GB - ideally half of aviable RAM.
+At least 1GB - ideally half of the available RAM.
   --shm-size=60g \

   #The password to connect to the database with (default: qaIACxO6wMR3)